-A proper fitting saddle is crucially important to your horse and his well being but how do you know which saddle is right?
+A properly fitting saddle is crucially important to your horse and his well being but how do you know which saddle is right?
 These days with much of our world being online even something as important as buying a saddle can be done without ever visiting a ‘bricks and mortar’ saddlery so it’s important to do your homework before buying.
-In an ideal world you shouldn’t buy a saddle without trying it on your horse first but this isn’t always possible so it’s vital to know what to look out for and what mistakes to avoid along the way.
+In an ideal world, you shouldn’t buy a saddle without trying it on your horse first but this isn’t always possible so it’s vital to know what to look out for and what mistakes to avoid along the way.

 Why is it so important to have a correctly fitting saddle?